revmag/hugo-paper/content/posts/Signoz for dummies: Sending K8s data to Signoz cloud.md

 ```
 There are 3 main Collection agents ( yeah, which facilitate sending data from
 cluster to Signoz cloud)
-1)K8s-Infra ( using Helm chart)
+1)K8s-Infra ( Helm chart) -> Quickest setup
-2)OpenTelemetry Operator
+2)OpenTelemetry Operator -> flexible, but requires more work
-3)K8s serverless(EKS fargate)
+3)K8s serverless(EKS fargate) -> for AWS serverless clusters.
 ```

-Overview: <br>
+Focus: <br>
-So here, K8s-Infra deploys, otelAgent( pod level), and otelDeployment(cluster level), in one shot.
+K8s-Infra -> deploys otelAgent( pod level), and otelDeployment(cluster level), in one shot.

 OtelAgent : deployed as Daemonset, i.e. runs on every node of cluster, to collect node and pod level data, like CPU, memory usage, state of each pod.<Br>
 OtelDeployment : to gather cluster metrics.

-Crazy visualtion of how it works :
+Crazy visualization of how it works :

 <div class="home-hero">
   <img src="/images/image-2.png">